naorzr/feathers-mongoose-acl/README.md

 for example in "find" method, we give admin user permission to access all documents, but for all other user roles we only allow a user to access a document if he created it or if he is assigned to it.
 2. we defined none patchable fields, as their name indicates, once defined for a role, if he tries to modify them through patch, he will recieve an error.(if defined ```throw: true```)
+3. finally, we pass in the access object to the service before hook

 ### Typescript